Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 The `isdigit` function checks if the character passed in is a valid decimal between 0 and 9, which in ASCII is 48 to 57.

-See also `string_counting_bytes_and_characters.mojo`
+**Other useful methods**
+* strip : to remove whitespace

-- v 0.5.0: The String type has the count() and find() methods to enable counting the number of occurrences or finding the offset index of a substring in a string.
-It also has a replace() method which allows you to replace a substring with another string.
+* count : counting the number of occurrences of a substring in a string
+* find : finding the offset index of a substring in a string
+* replace : replace a substring with another string.
+* split : split the string by a delimiter
+* lower - upper
+* startswith - endswith
+* isdigit, isupper, islower, isspace

+( See also `string_counting_bytes_and_characters.mojo`: advanced, but works)

+XYZ

 ## 4.4 Defining alias types